-A huge teen party delayed a Massachusetts school’s reopening.
-Two parents have now been charged.
+An alcohol-filled teen party delayed a Massachusetts school’s reopening.
+Two parents have been charged for hosting it.

 So much vitriol has flowed at the couple, who weren’t identified by police, that authorities are urging locals to accept that family will now face some justice in court.

-“We encourage residents to refrain from making any more volatile comments on social media regarding this incident as we are holding those responsible for providing the venue responsible,” Sudbury Police Chief Scott Nix said in a statement on Tuesday.
+“We encourage residents to refrain from making any more volatile comments on social media regarding this incident as we are holding those responsible for providing the venue accountable,” Sudbury Police Chief Scott Nix said in a statement Tuesday.

-While college students have made headlines nationwide by hosting parties in defiance of coronavirus regulations, helping to fuel campus outbreaks from Alabama to Ohio, the Sudbury case shows the phenomenon also threatens high schools trying to reopen during a pandemic that has now killed more than 200,000 Americans.
+While college students have made headlines nationwide by hosting parties in defiance of coronavirus regulations, helping to fuel campus outbreaks from Alabama to Ohio, the Sudbury case shows the phenomenon also threatens high schools trying to reopen during a pandemic that has now killed more than 200,000 people in the United States.

 Officers in Sudbury, a historic town near Boston, first responded to the house party about 10 p.m. on Sept.
 11 after someone called to report a “large, underage drinking party,” police said.
-They found at least 50 underage partyers inside.
+They found at least 50 teenage partyers inside.

 The officers stepped over beer cans and cups full of booze strewn around the yard as teens sprinted away from the scene.
 Several of the partygoers threatened the officers, police said.